owncloud/ocis/docs/ocis/deployment/ocis_full.md

 ## Overview

-* oCIS, Wopi server, Collabora or OnlyOffice running behind Traefik as reverse proxy
+* oCIS, the collaboration service, Collabora or OnlyOffice running behind Traefik as reverse proxy
 * Collabora or OnlyOffice enable you to edit documents in your browser
-* Wopi server acts as a bridge to make the oCIS storage accessible to Collabora and OnlyOffice
+* The collaboration server acts as a bridge to make the oCIS storage accessible to Collabora and OnlyOffice
 * Traefik generating self-signed certificates for local setup or obtaining valid SSL certificates for a server setup
+* The whole deployment acts as a modular toolkit to use different flavors of office suites and ocis features

 [Find this example on GitHub](https://github.com/owncloud/ocis/tree/master/deployments/examples/ocis_full)

-The docker stack consists of 10 containers.
-One of them is Traefik, a proxy which is terminating SSL and forwards the requests to oCIS in the internal docker network.

-There are three oCIS app driver containers that register Collabora and OnlyOffice at the app registry.

-The last four containers are the WOPI server, Collabora and OnlyOffice.
+## Easy Default

+The Infinite Scale Team and product management are providing a default setup for oCIS.

+### Goal:
+  - provide a good starting point for a production deployment
+  - minimal effort to get started with an opinionated setup
+  - keep it adjustable it to your needs.

+### Default components

+- Infinite Scale
+- Full Text Search
+- Collabora Online Web Office
+- LetsEncrypt for SSL certificates via Traefik Reverse Proxy

+### Optional components

+- Cloud Importer (Experimental)
+- OnlyOffice as an alternative to Collabora
+- S3 Storage config to connect to an S3 storage backend
+- S3 Minio Server as a local S3 storage backend for debugging and development

 ## Server Deployment